codahale/veil/docs/src/design/sres.md

 distinguishers impossible.
 This has been experimentally verified, with $10^7$ random scalars yielding a uniform distribution of bits ($\mu=0.4999,\sigma=0.00016$).

-The remainder of the ciphertext consists exclusively of STROBE `SEND_ENC` and `SEND_MAC` output.
-A passive adversary capable of distinguishing between a valid ciphertext and a random bitstring would violate the CPA-security of STROBE.
+The remainder of the ciphertext consists exclusively of Xoodyak output.
+A passive adversary capable of distinguishing between a valid ciphertext and a random bitstring would violate the CPA-security of Xoodyak.

 ## IK-CCA Security